SmartlyDressedGames/Unturned-Docs/assets/physics-material-asset.rst

 - MeleeImpact: melee attack hitting surface.
 - ShotgunShellBounce: used by vanilla shotgun particle collision audio.
 - ZombieBipedLand: zombie equivalent of BipedLand.
 If unassigned, BipedLand is used with 85% pitch scaling.
 - ZombieFootstepRun: zombie equivalent of FootstepRun.
-If unassigned, FootstepRun is used 85% pitch scaling.
+If unassigned, FootstepRun is used with 85% pitch scaling.
 - ZombieFootstepWalk: zombie equivalent of FootstepWalk.
-If unassigned, FootstepWalk is used 85% pitch scaling.
+If unassigned, FootstepWalk is used with 85% pitch scaling.
+- MegaZombieFootstep: mega zombie footstep sound.
+If unassigned, FootstepWalk is used with 72% pitch scaling and +50% volume.
+- MegaZombieLand: mega zombie landing sound.
+If unassigned, BipedLand is used with 72% pitch scaling and +50% volume.

 **TireMotionEffect** :ref:`Asset Pointer <doc_data_assetptr>` to :ref:`Effect Asset <doc_assets_effect>`: Effect to spawn while driving on this material.
 Its transform is set to the ground hit position with the Z axis aligned to the wheel's up vector and rotated according to forward/reverse speed.
 The vanilla effects use the rate over distance emission mode.